• Summary

 ___________

-Introduced by M. of A. CURRAN -- read once and referred to the Committee
+Introduced by M. of A. RA -- read once and referred to the Committee on

-AN ACT to amend the elder law, in relation to reports by the office for
+AN ACT to amend the public authorities law, in relation to requiring an

 The People of the State of New York, represented in Senate and Assem-